cepthomas/Nebulua/README.md

 - An experimental version of Nebulator using Lua as the script flavor.
 - Windows only.
 - Windows 64 bit.
 Build with VS or mingw64.
+I'm using 64 bit Lua 5.4.2 from https://luabinaries.sourceforge.net/download.html.

 - Test code is Windows 64 bit build using CMake.
-Your PATH must include `...\mingw64\bin`.
+Your PATH must include `...\mingw64\bin`. <<<<<?????

 - Uses [C code conventions](https://github.com/cepthomas/c_bag_of_tricks/blob/master/conventions.md).